19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

-(4) For the purposes of Part II, the following provisions shall apply in determining whether a deceased defendant had derived benefits from drug trafficking or in determining those benefits or the value of those benefits:
+(4) For the purposes of Part II, the following provisions shall apply in determining whether a deceased defendant had derived benefits from drug dealing or in determining those benefits or the value of those benefits:

-(a) a deceased defendant shall, until the contrary is proved, be presumed to have derived benefits from drug trafficking if he had, at any time (whether before or after 30th November 1993) since the beginning of the period of 6 years ending at the date of his death, held any property or interest therein disproportionate to his known sources of income, the holding of which cannot be explained to the satisfaction of the court;
+(a) a deceased defendant shall, until the contrary is proved, be presumed to have derived benefits from drug dealing if he had, at any time (whether before or after 30th November 1993) since the beginning of the period of 6 years ending at the date of his death, held any property or interest therein disproportionate to his known sources of income, the holding of which cannot be explained to the satisfaction of the court;

-(b) the benefits derived by a deceased defendant from drug trafficking shall be any property or interest therein held by him during the period mentioned in paragraph (a), being property or interest therein disproportionate to his known sources of income, and the holding of which cannot be explained to the satisfaction of the court; and
+(b) the benefits derived by a deceased defendant from drug dealing shall be any property or interest therein held by him during the period mentioned in paragraph (a), being property or interest therein disproportionate to his known sources of income, and the holding of which cannot be explained to the satisfaction of the court; and

-(c) the value of the benefits derived by a deceased defendant from drug trafficking shall be the aggregate of the values of those properties and interests therein less the value of any such benefits that are shown to have been taken into account by any court in determining the amount to be recovered under any confiscation order previously made against the deceased defendant.
+(c) the value of the benefits derived by a deceased defendant from drug dealing shall be the aggregate of the values of those properties and interests therein less the value of any such benefits that are shown to have been taken into account by any court in determining the amount to be recovered under any confiscation order previously made against the deceased defendant.

+[Act 21 of 2014 wef 01/09/2014]

 (4A) For the purposes of Part II, the following provisions shall apply in determining whether a deceased defendant had derived benefits from criminal conduct or in determining those benefits or the value of those benefits: